 Based on these assumptions, the Retirement System's fiduciary net position was projected to be available to make projected future benefit payments for current members until fiscal year end 2076 when only a portion of the projected benefit payments are expected to be made from the projected fiduciary net position.
-Projected benefit payments are discounted at the long-term expected return on assets of 7.50% to the extent the fiduciary net position is available to make the payments and at the municipal bond rate of 3.85% to the extent they are not available.
+Projected benefit payments are discounted at the long-term expected return on assets of 7.50% to the extent the fiduciary net position is available.
 The single equivalent rate used to determine the total pension liability as of June 30, 2015 is 7.46%.